Genaker/nodejento/README.md

 If you have any issues and Enterprise (Adobe Commerce) Version support create a ticket or drop me email at: yegorshytikov@gmail.com

 ## Nodejento Express.JS Microservices
-The Magento less microservice can be built using two primary packages – Sequelize Magento ORM and Express.
+The Magento less microservice can be built using two primary packages – Sequelize Magento ORM and Express or Fastify.

 The Sequelize package connects microservices to the Magento MySQL Database dirrectly using ORM models.
-The Express.js is a web application server framework, designed for building web applications.
+The Express.js/Fastify is a web application server framework, designed for building web applications.
 It is the de facto standard server framework for Node.js.
 ```
 const express = require('express')
 const { Sequelize } = require('sequelize');